 Meanwhile, the survivors will be settling into a routine of endurance: two men will be walking through a field looking for some food; two women will be at a shelter grinding some grain for a meal.
 When the Son of Man makes his appearance with an army of angels, one will be taken (raptured) and the other left behind, (Matthew 24:40-41).

 It is a good thing that the Lord is bringing an army of angels with him, as one of their tasks will be to protect survivors from Plague 7 (Revelation 16:18, 21), a great global earthquake and deadly, colossal hailstones.
-Once the last plague is passed, (and all of the marked society has been destroyed one way or another), then the angels shall communicate to the survivors what is expected of them if they would live abundant and peaceful lives: “And it shall come to pass, that every one that is left [the left-behind] of all the nations which came against Jerusalem shall even go up from year to year to worship the King, the Lord of Hosts, and to keep the feast of tabernacles” [Zechariah 14:16].
+Once the last plague is passed, (and all of the marked society has been destroyed one way or another), then the angels shall communicate to the survivors what is expected of them if they would live abundant and peaceful lives: “And it shall come to pass, that every one that is left of all the nations which came against Jerusalem shall even go up from year to year to worship the King, the Lord of Hosts, and to keep the feast of tabernacles” [Zechariah 14:16].

 Some speculation would be warranted regarding the timing of the first feast.
 Will it coincide with the end of the great tribulation, or will it continue according to traditional timing?

 Regardless of timing though, it can be assumed that if Joe-Blow from Idaho could not physically make it to the first feast because of transportation difficulties, that he would, if he so desired to go, be transported via Angel Airlines.

 It stands to reason that the survivors will have a choice in the early years: either start from Jerusalem and work back towards home while repairing roads, bridges, etc. along the way; or, go home after the feast and begin making the way to Jerusalem for the next feast.
 Either way, during the Millennial Kingdom all roads lead to/from Jerusalem, the city of the King.